needle-mirror/com.unity.game.foundation/Documentation~/index.md

 Currently Game Foundation includes these game systems:

-* An inventory system for defining and managing game resources that are invetoriable
+* An inventory system for defining and managing game resources that are inventoriable.
-* A stats system for defining and managing mutable fields that are commonly used in gameplay
+* A property system for defining and managing mutable fields that are commonly used in gameplay.
-* A wallet system for defining and managing virtual currencies
+* A wallet system for defining and managing virtual currencies.
-* A transaction system for handling virtual purchases / crafting mechanics and IAP purchases
+* A transaction system for handling virtual purchases / crafting mechanics and IAP purchases.
-* A storefront system (with pre-made prefab UIs) for implementing a common in-game store
+* A storefront system (with pre-made prefab UIs) for implementing a common in-game store.
-* A data layer that helps with data persistence locally and remotely (coming soon)
+* A data layer that helps with data persistence locally and remotely (coming soon).

-We're working on adding more such pre-built common game systems over time to help developers spend less time on building these basic system.
+We're working on adding more such pre-built common game systems over time to help developers spend less time on building these basic systems.

 ## [Installing the Game Foundation Package]